 Children’s worries can sometimes seem trivial to parents, and they disregard them as children’s “typical overreacting.”
 However, such an attitude can build up stress in children until it ultimately affects their mental and physical well-being.

 Parents must provide vital support to their children and help them battle school stress healthily.
+Introducing problem-solving toys such as Lovevery can support their ability to cope through stressful times.
 These are some of the ways that can give you guidance on how to help your child handle school stress.

 Start with identifying what kind of stress your child is facing.
 Depending on their interests and character traits, they can be affected by different school stressors.